kulttuuri/HipchatNotifications/README.md

 ## Requirements

 * [cURL](http://curl.haxx.se/).
-As of version 1.04 this extension also supports using file_get_contents for sending the data.
+As of version 1.04 this extension also supports using file_get_contents for sending the data (but only with Hipchat API v1).
 See the configuration parameter $wgHipchatSendMethod below to change this.
 * MediaWiki 1.8+ (tested with version 1.8, also tested and works with 1.25+)
 * Apache should have NE (NoEscape) flag on to prevent issues in URLs.
-By default you should have this enabled.
+By default you should have this enabled so usually no configuration is required from your part.
 Check [this](https://github.com/kulttuuri/hipchat_mediawiki/issues/8) thread for more information if you run into this issue.

 ## How to install